Tao-te ching comments

 This division - with or without a name - is due to the fact that Tao is the origin of both what is (perceived through the senses) and what is not (perceived).

-Rather It is like the flow of the water, meaning without any previous plan or schema.
-Or the play of a little child who doesn't care about anything.
+Rather It is like the flow of water, meaning, without any previous plan or schema.

 So it's clear that we can't describe It but only suggest vague comparisons.

-More about Tao
+More about Tao:

 <= Back to Tao-te ching or Lao-tzu